algorithmiaio/dev-center/_pages/platform/algorithm-profile.md

 ### Source Code

 This tab will be visible if you're viewing an open-source licensed algorithm, an algorithm you own, or an algorithm owned by an organization of which you're a member.
-Clicking this tab navigates you to our Web IDE, where you can see how the algorithm was implemented.
+Clicking this tab navigates you to our Web IDE.
+There, you can view the source code to see how the algorithm was implemented.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/algorithm_profiles/viewsource.png" alt="Algorithm Profile View Source Code tab" class="screenshot">

 ## Profiles for owned algorithms

-In addition to the Source Code tab, profiles for algorithms owned by your account, or by organizations of which you're a member, will have three additional tabs, described below.
+Profiles for algorithms owned by your account, or by organizations of which you're a member, will have three additional tabs, described below.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/algorithm_profiles/owned_algo_profile.png" alt="Owned Algorithm Profile" class="screenshot">

 ### Builds

-The Builds page lists all builds of your algorithm, beginning with the most recent.

-Builds are started when you push local commits to Algorithmia, or by using the **Build** option in the Algorithmia web IDE.
+This tab lists all builds of your algorithm, beginning with the most recent.
+Builds are started when you push local commits to Algorithmia, or by clicking the **Build** button in Algorithmia's Web IDE.

 <img src="{{site.cdnurl}}{{site.baseurl}}/images/post_images/algorithm_profiles/algo_builds_list.png" alt="Algorithm Builds" class="screenshot">